vgribov/cv/generic.md

 ## Summary ##

-An experienced C/C++ developer with a pragmatic and minimalistic approach.
-I started writing my first C programs and discover the Linux Kernel in middle school.
-Now I have a fundamental computer science education and more than 12-year experience in fields from machine control systems to networking and automotive.
-My passion is to make things better.
+An embedded C/C++ (and Go) developer with a simplistic approach.

+I started writing my first C/C++ programs and discovering the Linux kernel in middle school.
+Now, I hold a Master of Science in Engineering and have 15 years of experience in areas ranging from machine control systems to networking, automotive and aviation.
+My passion is to make things simpler, faster and safer.

 An overview of my career includes these highlights:

+- **AERQ GmbH**: As a senior embedded developer, I ported LG's WebOS to the 64-bit *VMware* platform.
+I wrote a simple *Wayland* compositor based on hardware planes that enabled 4K DRM-protected video playback on the *NXP i\.MX 8M* platform.
+I've integrated *Qt* applications as lightweight *systemd*-containers, learned *Golang* and implemented a custom *K8s* controller to install them on all in-seat displays in a cluster.
-* *Luxoft GmbH*: As a senior C++ developer I am working with Qt framework on behalf of Daimler to implement HMI for their new infotainment system.
-I focus mostly on stability and performance issues and responsible for communication with backend services.
-I also participate in porting the HMI on the Android platform.
+- **Luxoft GmbH**: As a senior C++ developer, I worked with the *Qt* framework on behalf of Daimler to build their in-car infotainment system.
+I focused mostly on stability and performance issues and communication with backend car services.
+I also participated in porting the HMI to the Android platform.
-* *Larch Networks*: As a lead developer, I've participated in creating OpenSwitch ASIC plugin for the newest Marvell Bobcat 3 packet processor.
-Then as a team lead, I've ported it on Cortex-A9 CPU with Aldrin packet processor.
-I've also developed "from scratch" a C++ written DHCPv6 server for Panasonic enterprise switches.
+- **Larch Networks**: As a lead developer, I've participated in creating the *OpenSwitch* ASIC plugin for the newest *Marvell Bobcat 3* packet processor.
+Then, as a team lead, I ported it to the *Cortex-A9* CPU with the *Aldrin* packet processor.
+I've also developed "from scratch" a *DHCPv6* server for Panasonic enterprise switches, written using only the C++ standard library and Linux syscalls.
-* *UnIT*: Working mostly with Qt, I've developed workstation software for an excise stamps quality control system, a fingerprint recognition system, and a mobile passport issuance system.
+- **UnIT**: Working mostly with *Qt*, I've developed workstation software for an excise stamp quality control system, a fingerprint recognition system, and a mobile passport issuance system.
-* *SKBIS*: As a result of my university research, I've developed an automatic position sensor adjustment system.
-I've also developed firmware for 9 of 10 modules in SKBIS's machine tool position control system.
+- **SKBIS**: As a result of my university research, I've developed an automatic position sensor adjustment system based on the Texas Instruments *TMS320* DSP and the *iC-MQ* interpolator.
+I developed firmware for most of the machine tool position control system modules and wrote parts of the high-speed logic (mostly counters) in *Verilog*.

 ## Perfect knowledge of C/C++ and Qt